-8 September / U.S. Air Mail Service becomes a coast-to-coast operation as mail is flown during the day and
+8 September / U.S. Air Mail Service becomes a coast-to-coast

-1 November / The U.S. Post Office awards a contract for the first international airmail to Aeromarine.
+/ The U.S. Post Office awards a contract for 1 November

+the first international airmail to Aeromarine.
 In addition, Aeromarine becomes the first scheduled U.S. international passenger airline (Key West to Havana) (Wikipedia) [3]

-/ Papers formally establishing Queensland and Northern Territory Aerial Services Ltd (Qantas) are signed in the Gresham Hotel, Brisbane.
+16 November / Papers formally establishing Queensland and

+Northern Territory Aerial Services Ltd (Qantas) are signed in the Gresham Hotel, Brisbane.
 The company, based in Winton, is registered with Fergus McMaster as Chairman flight (Dornier, 1983)